jellyfith/pushup-counter/README.md

 1. **Count Pushups**: Tap the "Add Pushup" button or the large floating action button
 2. **View Progress**: Watch your count grow and see motivational messages
 3. **Reset**: Tap the "Reset" button to start a new session
+4. **Add Widget**: Long-press your home screen → Widgets → Find "Pushup Counter" → Add the circular widget
+5. **Widget Interaction**: Tap the widget on your home screen to quickly open the app

+## Home Screen Widget

+The app includes a beautiful circular home screen widget that:
+- 🟠 **Displays your current pushup count** in a circular orange design
+- 🔄 **Updates automatically** when you add pushups in the app
+- 📱 **Opens the app** when tapped for quick access
+- 📏 **Resizable** - can be made larger or smaller on your home screen
+- 🎨 **Matches the app theme** with the same orange color scheme

 ## Motivational Messages